-Address at the 2011 Kochi University Graduate School Entrance Ceremony
+Address at the 2011 Graduate School

 I hope that your efforts will bear fruit, so that one day it will be proven that this choice was the right one and that it was meaningful.